Dybbølsbro railway station

-Dybbølsbro is a central S-train station in Copenhagen, Denmark.
+Dybbølsbro station is a central S-train railway station serving the district of Vesterbro in Copenhagen, Denmark.

 History

 The station opened on 1 November 1934 when S-train service was extended from København H to Valby.
 A fourth platform was inaugurated in 2009.

 Platforms

 The four platforms are located under Dybbølsbro, a viaduct connecting Kalvebod Brygge and Havneholmen with the rest of Vesterbro across the railway tracks.
 They are accessed from the bridge with stairs or lifts.

-Bus station
+Bus terminal

-There is as of 2020 not any proper bus station for scheduled long-distance buses.
-They stop at a sidewalk on Ingerslevsgade, a street between Dybbølsbro and the København H.

-In March 2020 the city decided to build a bus station near Dybbølsbro station.
+Before 2024 there was no proper bus station for scheduled long-distance buses in Copenhagen.
+They stopped on Ingerslevsgade, a street between Dybbølsbro and Copenhagen Central Station.
+In 2020 the city decided to build a bus station near Dybbølsbro station.
+Copenhagen Bus Terminal opened on 6 June 2024.